 The public health impact of chronic wounds is staggering, with an estimated 3 million individuals in the United States believed to have pressure injuries [49; 77].
 Treating these wounds is associated with an estimated cost of an estimated \$11 billion each year [49; 77].
 Estimates of the incidence of pressure injuries range from 0.4% to 38% in acute care hospitals, from 2% to 24% in long-term care facilities, and up to 17% in the home care setting, with an overall prevalence in the United States of 13.5% in 2008 and 12.3% in 2009 [49; 77].
+An analysis of 2018-2019 survey data found that the overall pressure injury prevalence for patients in critical care units was 14.3%, with 5.85% categorized as hospitalacquired [25].
 Pressure injury-related hospitalizations are longer and more expensive than many other hospitalizations.
 The length of hospitalizations for patients with pressure injuries is nearly three times longer than hospitalizations without a diagnosis of pressure injuries [49; 77].